 Selling a house to relocate?

-Planning to relocate and need to sell your house?
-Whether you’re relocating due to a new job or just moving to a new area within the UK, there’s lots to consider
+Planning a relocation and need to sell your house fast?
+Whether you’re relocating due to a new job or just moving to a new area within the UK, there are lots of things to consider

-However, relocating can leave homeowners in a quandary about what to do with their property.
-For some, retaining the property and letting it out is a simple solution.
-For others, selling a home and releasing any money tied up to use towards the move and/or a new home at the other end is vital.
+Some may see keeping the property and letting it out as a simple solution.
+For others, selling a home and releasing the money tied up to use towards the move and/or a new home at the other end is vital.

 I need to relocate and my house won’t sell – what do I do?

-If you need to sell a property in order to relocate, finding the resources and time needed to market your property, find a buyer and complete on the transaction, all while trying to plan the logistics of your upcoming house move, can be incredibly stressful.
+If you need to sell a property in order to relocate, you may be concerned about how long it will take.
+Finding the time to market your property, find a buyer and complete on the transaction, all while trying to plan the logistics of your upcoming relocation, can be incredibly stressful.

 Even with the smoothest of house sales, the average time to sell a house on the UK’s open property market is 295 days.
-If you are under time pressures to relocateto a new area, selling your home using this method will add to your stress.
-If you aren’t successful in finding a buyer in the timescales you are working to, your opportunity to move could be put in jeopardy altogether.
+If you are under time pressure to relocate to a new area, selling your home on the open market offers little certainty.
+If you aren’t successful in finding a buyer in the timescales you are working to, your opportunity to move could be put in jeopardy.

-It is normal to worry about what happens if you are unable to sell your home, especially if you are working to tight relocation deadlines, but there arealways alternative options available to achieve a quick house sale.
+It is normal to worry about what will happen if your house isn’t selling, especially if you are working to a tight deadline.
+If you find yourself in that situation, it may be time to consider your other options for a quick house sale.

 Increase your chances of a quick house sale when relocating

-If you are firm in your decision about selling a house to move abroador to relocate elsewhere in the UK, it’s advisable to make sure your property is in a saleable condition before taking to market.
-Anyobvious structural and cosmetic issues will need to be rectified to improve your chances of selling your home quickly.
+It’s important to make sure your property is in a saleable condition before putting it on the market.
+Any obvious structural or cosmetic issues will need to be rectified to improve your chances of selling your home quickly.

 Steps to take when selling a house to relocate

-There are many ways to sell a property.
-Some choose the traditional estate agency route, while others who are pressed for time opt to sell their properties fast through auctions houses or cash home buying companies to ensure a fast house sale is achieved.
+There are several ways to sell a property quickly.
+Some choose the traditional estate agency route, while others who are pressed for time will try to sell their properties at auction.
+Many will choose a quick and guaranteed house sale from a cash home buying company.

-For those who decide to sell their homes through traditional methods; choosing the right estate agents could be the difference between a quick or a slow house sale.
-Don’t forget it is possible to negotiate with an estate agent to ensure you get the terms you want and need.
+For those who decide to sell their homes through traditional methods, choosing the right estate agents could be the difference between a quick and slow house sale.

 House not selling on the open market – what to do?

-Unfortunately, just because you are in a hurry to sell your house, thatdoesn’t necessarily mean people will be lining up to buy.
+Unfortunately, just because you are in a hurry to sell your house, does not mean you’ll be able to achieve a quick sale.

 Reasons your home isn’t selling on the open market

-There can be a number of reasons why your home isn’t attracting attention from potential buyers, some of which are within your control, while others are less so:
+There can be a number of reasons why your home isn’t attracting attention from potential buyers.
+Some issues are within your control, while others are less so.